hibernate/hibernate-validator/hibernate-validator/readme.txt

     jars for log4j (log4j-<version>.jar and slf4j-log4j12-<version>.jar) with the slf4j binding files of
     your choice.
 See http://www.slf4j.org/manual.html
     In case you are using Java 5 you have to also include all the jar files from the jdk5 subdirectory.
+    The jar files contain the classes needed for using JAXB.
+If XML configuration is disabled via Configuration.ignoreXmlConfiguration the jar files from the jdk5 subdirectory don't have to be added.

   or